-Musicians are at the heart of what we do at Spitfire Audio, and we take pride in looking after them.
-Since 2007, you have helped us pay millions to the musicians who have performed on our libraries.
+Musicians are at the heart of what we do at Spitfire Audio.
+We take pride in looking after them.
+Since 2007, you have helped us pay millions to the musicians we have recorded to create libraries.

 We also support over half a million music makers around the world with free sounds, step-by-step videos on scoring to picture and career advice from the best in the business.

 Right from our very first sample library, we have always believed in paying musicians not just for their time, but also royalties on their recordings.

 So whenever you invest in a Spitfire Audio library, every musician who played on that library receives a royalty payment.
 This includes many of our synthesised and textural libraries, which are often based on acoustic recordings.
 We also pay royalties to our collaborators, such as the BBC Symphony Orchestra and Ólafur Arnalds.

 During library recording sessions, we pay musicians for their time at top industry rates.
 And we are proud to say that we work with many of London’s finest orchestral session musicians, year after year.